carmelolg/JCAL/docs/src/content/about-jcal/_index.md

 In the past, during my master thesis's work, I contribuited to implement a library for Cellular Automata, mainly used by Physicists, Geologists and Scientists from different departments.
 This library was written in C++ and obviously was more complete than JCAL.

 **JCAL wants to implements the same idea but in a smaller and simpler way for Java user and developers.**

-## Acknowledgements
-- University of Calabria for teaching me really excited things.